This post may contain affiliate links. Full disclosure HERE.

 Nevertheless, you can start with the free versions of my recommendations below and then proceed to the paid version later on.

 - Genesis Framework – my business websites are built on the Genesis Framework.
 You can get Genesis Framework HERE.
 Genesis Framework comes with several free themes.
+You can also check out their child themes here.

 - Generate Press – My website is built on GeneratePress.
 You can download a free GeneratePress theme HERE.